yzerlaut/old_physion/README.md

 #### 2) Download this repository

 Either:
-- For `git` users & contributors (requires a github account).
+- For contributors (requires a github account).
 Fork this repository and clone your own fork.
+- For `git` users, clone the repository with `git clone https://github.com/yzerlaut/cortical-physio-icm`
 - For others, download the [zip archive](https://github.com/yzerlaut/cortical-physio-icm/archive/master.zip)

 #### 3) Install dependencies